bcwebcourse/bcwebcourse.github.io/assignments/html.md

 # <img src="../assets/images/logo.png" width="30px"> CSCI2254 Web Application Development

-In this assignment, you will structure your portfolio website using HTML.
-The outcome will look like the following image:
+In this assignment, you need to create HTML only web pages for your portfolio website.
+The outcome should be similar to what we did in the HTML class.

 ## Create a Github repository